department-of-veterans-affairs/vets-website/src/applications/check-in/pre-check-in/README.md

   updateError('error-completing-pre-check-in');
 }
 ```
-This architecture separates the error logic from the component that throws the error so that it does not need not be concerned with how to handle the error just with what type of error occured. which results in dryer code if the same error is thrown from different components in the application.
+This architecture separates the error logic from the component that throws the error so that it does not need not be concerned with how to handle the error just with what type of error occurred. which results in dryer code if the same error is thrown from different components in the application.

 Next, an error type represented by a string is passed to the `updateError` method which dispatches `setError` which stores the error type string in the Redux state.
 ```